jenskeiner/lintr/docs/project_plan.md

 1. When using PyGithub, prefer passing the token directly to the `Github` constructor rather than using `Auth.Token`.
 This simplifies testing and avoids potential compatibility issues.
 2. When mocking GitHub API responses in tests, mock at the module level (e.g., `repolint.github.Github`) rather than the package level (`github.Github`) to avoid issues with internal assertions.
 3. For repository list operations, handle both user and organization repositories consistently, applying filtering after fetching the repositories.
+4. When implementing repository enumeration:
+   - Keep the GitHub-specific code in a dedicated module (`github.py`) to maintain separation of concerns
+   - Use proper configuration classes (e.g., `GitHubConfig`) to handle GitHub-specific settings
+   - Add clear error messages for common issues like invalid tokens or API rate limits
+   - Consider making repository filtering options (private, archived) configurable through the main configuration

 ### Rule Implementation
 1. Use Python's ABC (Abstract Base Class) to enforce a consistent interface for all rules.
 This ensures that all rules implement the required methods (`check`, `can_fix`, and `fix`).